SIGHPC-SYSPROS/OrganizationalDocs/SIGHPCSystemsBylaws.md

 4\.
 Replacements for resigned Members-at-Large will be nominated by
     Chapter Executive Committee and approved by a majority vote of the Chapter Executive Committee.

+5\.
+One Member-at-Large should be a recent graduate of an undergraduate or graduate program (within three years of graduation), or currently enrolled in an undergraduate or graduate program.
+This requirement for a Member-at-Large may be waved during the chapter's transition period.

 **Article VII: Standing Committees**